White Earth Indian Reservation: Communities

-Predominantly, Indian settlements include Elbow Lake; Naytahwaush, the largest Indian community on the Reservation; Pine Point; Rice Lake; Twin Lakes; and White Earth, which is the second-largest Indian settlement on the Reservation.
+Settlements that are predominantly native include Elbow Lake; Naytahwaush, the largest Indian community on the Reservation; Pine Point; Rice Lake; Twin Lakes; and White Earth, which is the second-largest Indian settlement on the Reservation.
 The following communities are considered to have predominantly Indian populations when their mixed-blood residents are included, whether or not those are enrolled tribal members: Waubun, Ogema, and Callaway.
-The largest community is Mahnomen, which is predominantly non-Indian in population.
+The largest community is Mahnomen, which is predominantly non-native in population.

-Tiny settlements that are likely predominantly Native American include Mahkonce, which is very rural; Maple Grove Township; Pine Bend; Roy Lake, a popular tourist and vacation destination; and the region around Strawberry Lake, which is also popular with vacationers.
+Tiny settlements that are likely predominantly Native American include Mahkonce; Maple Grove Township; Pine Bend; Roy Lake, and Strawberry Lake region.
 In July 2007, according to the Minnesota Chippewa Tribe, the total number of enrolled members of the White Earth Reservation is 19,291.
-Most members live off-Reservation, particularly those of Dakota ancestry.
-Some live in Minneapolis or other cities that offer more economic prospects.
+Most members live off-reservation, particularly those of Dakota ancestry.
+Many live in the Twin cities, which offer more economic prospects.